-APRA: Australian Prudential Regulation Authority

-ASIC: Australian Securities and Investments Commission

-ATO: the Australian Tax Office

-Corporations Act: Corporations Act 2001 (Cth)

-CEO is ACTA's most senior staff member, usually being the Chief Executive Officer or General Manager.
+APRA: Australian Prudential Regulation Authority ASIC: Australian Securities and Investments Commission ATO: the Australian Tax Office Corporations Act: Corporations Act 2001 (Cth) CEO is ACTA's most senior staff member, usually being the Chief Executive Officer or General Manager.

-COO is ACTA's Chief Operating Officer

 Disclosable Matter has the meaning given in section 2.1 of this Policy.
 Eligible Person has the meaning given in section 1.2 of this Policy.
 Eligible Recipient has the meaning given in section 3.2 of this Policy.

-Protected Whistleblower has the meaning given in section 6.1

-Taxation Act: Taxation Administration Act 1953 (Cth).
+Protected Whistleblower has the meaning given in section 6.1 Taxation Act: Taxation Administration Act 1953 (Cth).